 - Once the scanning begins, Windows will automatically look for the missing Unknown USB Device drivers.

 This should ultimately fix the device descriptor failure problem.
+If the Unknown USB device descriptor request failed issue remains try the next solution.

 Method 3: Update the USB Driver Automatically with Driver Updater Tool